 Casper is one of the most popular direct-to-consumer mattress companies.
-Casper currently produces five models: the Casper, the Casper Hybrid, the Wave, the Wave Hybrid, and the Essential.
+Casper currently produces multiple online models: the Casper, the Casper Hybrid, the Wave Hybrid, the Nova Hybrid, and the Essential.
 The Casper is the company’s all-foam flagship model, while the Casper Hybrid uses the same comfort system but pairs it with a coil core.
 Constructed of foam, the Essential is Casper’s most budget-friendly model.

-This review will focus exclusively on Casper’s luxury models: the Wave and the Wave Hybrid.
-These are Casper’s most expensive mattresses, featuring special materials to wick away heat, relieve pressure, and provide support.
+This review will focus exclusively on Casper’s luxury model: the Wave Hybrid.
+This is Casper’s most expensive mattress, featuring special materials to stay cool, relieve pressure, and provide support.
 The Wave is an all-foam model constructed of five distinct layers.
-The Wave Hybrid uses a similar construction but replaces the Wave’s polyfoam core with a pocketed coil core for extra bounce, breathability, and edge support.
+The Wave Hybrid is a hybrid model constructed of five distinct layers.
+Four layers of different proprietary foams rest on a pocketed, foam-encased coil core for extra bounce, breathability, and edge support.

-We’ll discuss the Casper Wave and the Casper Wave Hybrid in-depth, detailing their construction, pricing, performance, reviews, and more.
-If you are considering purchasing the Wave or the Wave Hybrid, keep reading for more information.
+We’ll discuss the Casper Wave Hybrid in-depth, detailing its construction, pricing, performance, reviews, and more.
+If you are considering purchasing the Wave Hybrid, keep reading for more information.

 A transition layer of 1.5 inches of polyfoam with targeted gel pods acts as a buffer between the comfort system and the core.
 Gel pods rest in grooves in the polyfoam to give extra support around the sleeper’s midsection while allowing their shoulders to sink in more.
 This is crafted to support improved spinal alignment.